nginx-architects/kic-example-apps/README.md

 There is a sub-directory in this repo that contains a complete application and ingress definitions that protects it utilizing the NGINX App Protect WAF.

-The sample application is "Acme Financial" which is a micro-service based deployment.
+The sample application is "Arcadia Financial" which is a micro-service based deployment.
 The App Protect example contains two different policies:

 1. An API Security policy that uses an open API spec that defines exactly what URI, method and request body should contain
 1. A "Threat Campaign" policy that uses the F5 Labs high-accuracy (low false positive) patterns.
 This policy, by default, also enables the default policy which blocks all OWASP top 10 attack patterns.